-The Advanced Laparoscopic, Minimally Invasive and Bariatric Surgery fellow is expected to perform at least 150 laparoscopic procedures, 20 open bariatric procedures, and 75 other advanced laparoscopic procedures.
+The Bariatric Surgery fellow is expected to perform at least 150 laparoscopic procedures, 20 open bariatric procedures, and 75 other advanced laparoscopic procedures.

 A wide breadth of outpatient clinic experience allows the fellow to build skills in assessment, clinical decisionmaking and the development of treatment plans.
 Most elective surgery patients are not admitted to the hospital until the day of the scheduled operation.
 Therefore, the outpatient clinics are organized to include an opportunity for the fellow to perform complete evaluations on all patients prior to hospital admission, allowing for continuity of care.
 This private practice setting also gives the fellow exposure to the business and management of a professional bariatric practice.